 Thursday, July 05, 2007

-To be able to efficiently compose the services, a model that ensures shared sematics is needed, and in my last post I described the business event canonical domain model (ECDM).
+To be able to efficiently compose the services, a model that ensures shared sematics is needed, and in my last post I described the business process information model (BPIM).
 David Chappell calls this approach semantic data integration.
-ECDM is a similar concept to the EAI canonical data model [Hohpe/Woolf CDM pattern (355)], but it is a model with a slightly different purpose at a different architectual layer and it is not just about the data.
-The ECDM is about the events, messages and data passed between services, not about having a unified superset of the entities within an enterprise.
+BPIM is a similar concept to the EAI canonical data model [Hohpe/Woolf CDM pattern (355)], but it is a model with a slightly different purpose at a different architectual layer and it is not just about the data.
+The BPIM is about the events, messages and data passed between services, not about having a unified superset of the entities within an enterprise.

 Focusing on the bounded context for modeling the flow, events, messages, data and semantics involved in implementing the core business processes of the domain, should make it easier to come up with a working model.
-Note again that the ECDM is about more than just the data.
-Hence the term canonical domain model.
+Note again that the information model is about more than just the data.
+Hence the name business process information model.
 Arvindra Sehmi and Beat Schwegler used the same term in Service-Oriented Modeling for Connected Systems, an article that also provides details about creating a service model.

 Partner/ 3rd party/ outsourced services are not part of the core business domain according to DDD.
 If they were core processes in your business, how come they are so general that they can be outsourced or bought?
 Core processes are those that make your business unique and give you a competitive edge.
 DDD dictates using translators or an "anti-corruption layer" against services/systems that are not within the domain.

-Note that within your enterprise service model there will be several other bounded contexts for different domains, afterall ECDM is the canonical model across all the services in your
+Note that also within your enterprise service model there will be several other bounded contexts for different domains, each with its own information model that is canonical per domain

 You should identify each model in play on the project and make a context map.